youcefbourouba16/asp-NET-core-Angular-/e-commerce/README.md

 dotnet ef database update
 ```

+## Authentication

+This project uses Entity Framework Core for authentication.
+Ensure that your authentication settings are correctly configured in your `Startup.cs` or `Program.cs` file (depending on your .NET version).
+You will need to set up your identity models and configure the authentication services.

 ## Contributing

 Contributions are welcome!
 Please submit a pull request for any changes you would like to see.